galluk/budget-tracker/README.md

 ## User Story

 <p>
-Given a frontend consisting of 1 html file and associated css and javascript files, the requirement was to provide backend functionality to allow a user to add income and expenses in a budget tracker in btoh online and offline mode.
+Given a frontend consisting of 1 html file and associated css and javascript files, the requirement was to provide backend functionality to allow a user to add income and expenses in a budget tracker in both online and offline mode.
 Any transactions entered when offline are to sync with the mongoDB when network functionality resumes.
 </p>

 ## Built With